Bon-Aqua-Computer-Club/bonaqua.club/content/about.md

 > Grathwohl](https://grathwohl.me).
 > ![](https://multipli.city/assets/img/andrew.jpg)

+My goal with the Bon Aqua Computer Club is to build an abundant local community centered around the ideas of free software, self-reliant computing, and other endeavors that empower individuals to escape the wrath of Big Tech, the cloud, and the surveillance state.

 I moved to Bon Aqua from New York, NY, where I spent most of my childhood and adult years until the COVID-19 lockdowns began taking place.
 It became clear to me that this was not a disaster that we were going to protest like we did the